xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 # Apple Airport hass devicetracker and Internet Connection Sensor (binary)
 Turn the Apple Airport Wireless Router to a homeassistant device tracker, and an Internet Connection binary sensor.

-Tested on Apple Airport Timecapsule AC with the newest firmware (7.7.9).
+Tested on Apple Airport Timecapsule AC with the newest firmware (7.9.1).

-## Not working on new verion of hass, since the auth of api had been changed.
+# With rsyslog server running.

 Working process: